louisinger/arktree/README.md

 # 🌳 Arktree CLI

-A command-line tool for generating Ark trees.
+A command-line tool for generating and analyzing Ark trees with comprehensive statistics.

 ## 🚀 Quick Start